Housing and homelessness advice during COVID-19 outbreak

 Information on eviction notices

 The six month time limit applies to all section 21 evictions from 29 August 2020.
 A section 21 notice is usually served by a landlord to end a private rented tenancy.
 If your landlord has recently served you with a notice, you can contact us for help on 0208 314 7007.
 Our Housing Solutions Service can speak to your landlord to try and help you keep your home.
-You can also check that the notice is legal by completing our questionnaire.
+Check that the notice is legal by completing our questionnaire.

 Eviction periods differ depending on individual circumstances.
 These can include people owing more than six months in rent arrears, or where there have been issues with antisocial behaviour or domestic violence.

-If you have been served with a notice and need more advice, you can contact:
+If you have been served with a notice and need more advice:

-- or visit our evictions information page for further information if you have been served with a notice.
+- visit our evictions information page for further information if you have been served with a notice.

 Advice for rough sleepers

-If you are currently rough sleeping or know someone who is rough sleeping that requires urgent assistance, contact Streetlink on their website or call 0300 500 0914.
+Contact Streetlink If you are currently rough sleeping or know someone who is rough sleeping that requires urgent assistance by visiting their website or call 0300 500 0914.
 Streetlink can help to connect a person to local services and help them find support.

 You are still able to move house and view properties to move into.